Southeast Asia Experience

 Interested and want to find out more?
 Download more trip information and detailed itinerary HERE!

 Day 1: Bangkok, Thailand.
 The adventure begins today in Bangkok!
-Meet your tour leader and the rest of your group this afternoon for a drink in the hostel’s rooftop bar and then make your way to the station to catch the overnight sleeper train to Chiang Mai.
+Meet your tour leader and the rest of your group this afternoon and then make your way to the station to catch the overnight sleeper train to Chiang Mai.

 Please note, as the welcome meeting is at 5pm, after which you’ll leave for Chiang Mai, you should arrive into Bangkok no later than midday on day 1.
 If you would like to include an extra night in Bangkok before the trip begins (as well as an extra night in Bangkok when the trip ends, please select the ‘Southeast Asia Experience- with pre/post night’ option when booking the trip.